xchem/ProjectManagement/README.md

 1. Create a new repository using the [xchem/TemplateRepo](https://github.com/xchem/TemplateRepo) OR use an existing repo that you would like to add to the main project.
 Ensure it has it's own project board for it's own feature requests and bug reports.

-2. (Optional) If not using the template add the `ISSUE_TEMPLATE` from from `AdditionalFiles` folder to the `.github` folder into the root of your git repo.
+2. (Optional) If not using the template add the `ISSUE_TEMPLATE` from `AdditionalFiles` folder to the `.github` folder into the root of your git repo.
 So your git repo contains the following:
 ```
 reponame/.github/ISSUE_TEMPLATE/bug_report.md
 reponame/.github/ISSUE_TEMPLATE/feature_request.md